Transportation Strikes in France 2023

-Although the revolution ended with the rise of Napoléon, the revolutionary ideas continued to influence Europe and helped shape many of Europe’s modern-day governments.
+Although the French Revolution ended with the rise of Napoléon, the revolutionary ideas continued to influence Europe and helped shape many of Europe’s modern-day governments.

 Today, curious wanderers still can see some traces of the French Revolution in Paris.
-Follow this French Revolution tour to appreciate the major landmarks during this tumultuous period in French history!
+Follow this French Revolution walking tour, Paris, to appreciate the major landmarks during this tumultuous period in French history!

 French Revolution Walking Tour Map

-If you have a spare day in the French capital, consider a day trip to Versailles from Paris as a prelude to your French Revolution tour in Paris.
+If you have a spare day in the French capital, consider a day trip to Versailles from Paris as a prelude to your Paris French Revolution Tour.

 Originally built as a hunting lodge for King Louis XIII, Versailles became the official residence of the French Royal Family in 1682 when King Louis XIV left the Louvre Palace for the tranquil (and safer) Château de Versailles.
 That modest lodge was deeply transformed into a magnificent residence home of three kings until the French Revolution in 1789.

 At that time, Louis XVI and his wife Marie-Antoinette were the Kings of France.
 The royal apartments and the famous Hall of Mirrors give an idea of the King and Queen’s sumptuous life while people in Paris were going hungry.